brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 [^bazel-strategies]: Julio wrote a great [summary on spawn strategies](https://jmmv.dev/2019/12/bazel-strategies.html) that I highly recommend reading.

-A spawn's strategy will dictate if bazel has to do additional work before, after, or instead of executing an action locally.
+A spawn's strategy will dictate if Bazel has to do additional work before, after, or instead of executing an action locally.
 For example,
-if a spawn with the `remote-cache` strategy is executed, bazel may check if the action result exists in the external cache's action cache, and if it does, it might download the listed outputs instead of executing the action.
+if a spawn with the `remote-cache` strategy is executed, Bazel may check if the action result exists in the external cache's action cache, and if it does, it might download the listed outputs instead of executing the action.
 I go over this in greater detail [later](#remote-caching).